We hold our 9th Stonehenge Summer Solstice Festival on 18th - 21st June 2017 with sunrise at 4.15am on 21st June

 Our local farm shop in Berwick can also supply some very special pre ordered BBQ food - Marilyns Sausages are legendary!
 Call the Berwick Farm Shop on 01722 790490 to pre book your food

-Cost is £25 per head per night in addition to your motorhome pitch fee.
-Bring a tent smaller than a mega tent and it will be free of charge!
-There is a minimum 2 night stay over the festival period if staying in a tent, 4 nights if booking a pod or a hard standing pitch with electricity included plus charges will apply.
+Cost is £25 per head per night for your tickets to the festival.
+Bring a tent smaller than a mega tent or a VW Camper van size vehicle and your pitch will be free of charge!
+These pitches are in the field and do not include electricity!
+There is a minimum 2 night stay over the festival period if staying in a tent, 4 nights if booking a pod or a hard standing pitch with electricity included and charges will then apply.
 This is fully inclusive of the shuttle bus to and from the stones and all entertainment over the duration of the festival.

 Extras such as gazebo's and awnings are charged at £10 per night.
 Extra cars are charged at £5 per car